SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Equivite.md

         effect: The equivite moves up to their speed and ignores difficult terrain.
 Any mundane size 1 object whose space they move through is destroyed.
-The equivite makes one power roll against each enemy whose space they move through for the first time
+The equivite makes one power roll against each enemy whose space they move through for the first time.
       - roll: Power Roll + 3
         tier1: 2 damage; push 1
         tier2: 4 damage; push 2